DiogoSoares3/Machine-Learning-Challenge/README.md

 ### Test the API

-The Postman collection 'Machine_learning_challenge.postman_collection.json' is on the root of the project.
+The Postman collection 'Machine_learning_challenge.postman_collection.json' is on the project's root.
 Import the collection and try it out!